pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

         new HashMap<Point, Integer> (HASH_SIZE);
 {% endhighlight %}

-It will keep a number of neighbours for each point (zero assumed for points not included in this map).
+It will contain a number of live neighbours for each point (zero assumed for points not included in this map).
 We'll update this structure each time we create or destroy a living cell:

 {% highlight Java %}